This article talks through everything you need to know about Brisbane flight paths and the proposed changes.

-This article will show you everything you need to know now that Brisbane’s second runway has opened.
-This has resulted in some changes to the flight paths and plane noise impact for many residents around our city.
+The new runway has resulted in some changes to the Brisbane flight paths and plane noise impacts for many residents around inner Brisbane.

 It is no secret that doubling the capacity of an airport will bring double the traffic, and this is exactly the plan for Brisbane’s Airport.
 Flight paths are the highways of the sky and just like the motorways here on the ground, they do carry noise.

 You might want to know who is responsible for determining the flight paths and this is done by Air Services Australia.
 Flight pathways are based on so many factors including weather, the direction of the wind, airport capacity, the direction of travel as well as many more.

 To help you understand the level of noise impact please see the below diagram comparing the decibels to places around Brisbane.
 A noise level of 70 decibels is likely to interfere with people speaking indoors (with the windows open) as per Australian standards.

 The next diagram may also provide some perspective in relation to flight path noise.
 When comparing the Brisbane Flight Paths to different airports throughout Australia, you will notice there are vast differences.
 The Brisbane Airport is 6km away from residential housing, whilst in some other states, it is only 600m away from residential housing.

 The top 10 suburbs to be affected by the Brisbane flight paths.

 |Suburb||No. Flights above 70db (two Runways)||No. Flights above 70db (one runway)|